AlgyJr/ios_guides/Swift-Basics.md

 }
 ```

-If you override a method, you must use `override`
+You must use `override` to override a method.

 ```
 class Animal {
   func happiness() -> String {
-    return ""
+    return "This animal does not get happy."
   }
 }
 class Dog: Animal {